-BGHL's investment in BGF is classified as Level 2 in the fair value hierarchy because the only inputs to valuation are the number of shares and the quoted observable market price of those shares.
+BGHL's investment in the Umbrella Fund is classified as Level 2 in the fair value hierarchy because the only inputs to valuation are the number of shares and the quoted observable market price of those shares.
 The quoted price is published on the Irish Stock Exchange.
-BGHL classifies the interest in BGF as Level 2 because there is not a continuous active market in BGF's shares.
-The market is active only once a month when investors can transact in BGF shares at the published price which is calculated by the administrator of BGF based on its NAV.
+BGHL classifies the interest in the Umbrella Fund as Level 2 because there is not a continuous active market in the Umbrella Fund's shares.
+The market is active only once a month when investors can transact in the Umbrella Fund's shares at the published price which is calculated by the administrator of the Umbrella Fund based on its NAV.

-The underlying investments of BGF, which are principally held by the Master Fund, are predominantly classified as Level 1 and Level 2 in the fair value hierarchy.
+The underlying investments of the Umbrella Fund, which are principally held by the Master Fund, are predominantly classified as Level 1 and Level 2 in the fair value hierarchy.